United Kingdom

 Funding situation of adult education

-coin pile with arrow pointing right has stayed the same in 2021
+coin pile with arrow pointing slightly down has slightly deteriorated in 2025

 Participation in adult education